Adelaide Writers' Week: Description

+Sponsorship of the event has varied through the years.
+In 1990, the major sponsors were the Literature Board of the Australia Council and SGIC; in 2024, major partners were the Government of South Australia, Adelaide Economic Development Agency, City of Adelaide, 9News, University of Adelaide, ECH, and The Advertiser, with additional sponsorship by a number of commercial sponsors and cultural institutions.

+Awards

 MUD Literary Prize

 The MUD Literary Prize has been awarded to an emerging talent for a debut novel at Writers' Week each year since 2018, and the MUD Literary Club, a philanthropic organisation dedicated to Australian literature, also sponsors an established author as well as an emerging author at the event each year.